vaishbil/search-algorithms-pathfinding/README.md

 Usage
 Run the program:
-For BFS, DFS, and UCS algorithms, run: bash
+1. For BFS, DFS, and UCS algorithms, run:
-Copy code

 python bfs_dfs_ucs.py

-For A* and Greedy Best-First Search algorithms, run: bash
+2. For A* and Greedy Best-First Search algorithms, run:
-Copy code

 python Astar_greedy.py

 Features: